 - Visually effective - Get creative to convince customers through HTML design.

-Potential customers visit your website to find out more about your offers and deals.
-For this reason, it’s likely they’d be interested in receiving this information straight to their inbox.
-By building a newsletter sign up form on your site, you will attract more customers with a genuine interest in your business.
-Here are some examples:
+Potential customers visit your hotel's website to find out more about your offers and deals.
+For this reason, it's likely they'd be interested in receiving this information straight to their inbox.
+By building a newsletter sign up form on your site, you will attract more customers with a genuine interest in staying at your hotel or booking a holiday with you.

 On their website, Trivago go for the subtle option of integrating a sign up box into the footer area.
 This is simple and effective, but only if customers can find it first!